Facts of Benito Juárez, Tlaxcala

 Benito Juárez, Tlaxcala and Education

-The number of people between 18 and 24 years old who attend school in this area is 178.
+The number of girls attending school in this area and age range is 132.

 The number of illiterate people over 15 years old in the region is 175.